 June is where the apex of gardening in Southern California really shows its colors and abundance.
 Many flowers are still in full bloom, vegetables are producing like crazy, herbs are taking over the garden, and a variety of fruiting plants are laden with the bounty of Summer.

-June Gardening Tips and To-Do List for Zone 10
+June Gardening Tips and To-Do List for Zones 9 and 10

 The month of June is all about maintaining the garden and bringing in that harvest.
 Here's a list to help you keep track so that your garden can thrive during the summer months.